 Most people often limit financial planning to just investing money.
 However, it is much bigger than that; it shows you what you can do with your money.
-Now, this is not to say investing is not an important part of financial planning, but rather to say that its essence is to use your money to get what you want in the future – short or long term.
+Now, this is not to say investing is not an essential part of financial planning, but rather to say that its essence is to use your money to get what you want in the future – short or long term.
 Till you understand what you want to achieve in the future, investing towards it, is always a sketchy affair.
-Financial planning is a roadmap meant to take you from your present financial state to a time in future tying together your current source of income and probable source of income.
+Financial planning is a roadmap meant to take you from your present financial state to a time in future, tying together your current source of income and probable source of income.
 And savings is the firm foundation of every sound financial plan; it is what you have saved that you can use and invest.

 Benefits of financial planning

 Now that we understand what financial planning is, here are the benefits of having one.

 - Makes you more deliberate about your finances

 Financial planning allows you to be in the driver’s seat of your finances.
 You don’t have to wait for anyone or any circumstance to decide how you spend the money you work hard for.
 Crafting a financial plan helps you look beyond the regular and put together a holistic strategy that caters to other financial goals that are equally important to you.

 - Helps you avoid the survival mode trap